comet-toolkit/punpy/docs/content/overview_of_method.rst

 #########
 **Measurement Function**

+In this section we give a short overview of some of the key capabilities of punpy for propagating uncertainties through a measurement function.
+The code in this section is just as illustration and we refer to the Examples Section for example with all requied information for running punpy.
-The punpy package uses a Monte Carlo (MC) approach to propagate various types of uncertainty through a given measurement function.
+The punpy package can propagate various types of uncertainty through a given measurement function.
 The measurement function can be written mathematically as:

 .. math:: y = f\left( x_{i},\ldots,\ x_{N} \right)